 Living with Parkinson’s disease: A St. Joseph’s/Candler patient shares her story

-You can help Shannon Anderson raise awareness for Parkinson’s by participating in an upcoming virtual walk
+You can help Shannon Anderson raise awareness for Parkinson’s by participating in the 2022 Tulip Trot at Statesboro High School

 It started off small and random, something many of us would ignore.
 For about six months, the side of Shannon Anderson’s left pinkie finger would go numb.
 Not permanently.
 Not all the time.
 But still odd enough to get her attention.

 That feeling eventually evolved into a slight tremor in her left hand.
 She knew it was time to see a doctor.
 Her co-worker recommended Dr. Jill Trumble at St. Joseph’s/Candler Physician Network – Neurology.

 It was not something Shannon was unfamiliar with.
 Her grandfather lived with Parkinson’s for years.
 That didn’t make it any less frightening.